kmalfatti/guess-that-meme/unit-1/readme.md

     * Include some embedded media (images, audio, video, canvas)
     * Optionally, use a templating engine
 * CSS
-    * Use either SASS or a styling framework like Bootstrap
+    * Use your own style rules, in combination with a styling framework like Bootstrap
-        * If you are using Bootstrap, please consider theming with something like bootswatch, customizing the download with SASS, or a [customizer](http://getbootstrap.com/customize/)
+        * If you are using Bootstrap, please consider theming with something like bootswatch, or a [customizer](http://getbootstrap.com/customize/)
     * Be well-indented and clean
     * Split code into separate files where appropriate
     * Responsive design optional but strongly encouraged